natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/SK60B.md

 '''Pros:'''

-* Incredible manoeuvrability - Responds quickly to inputs and turns better than most opponents
+* Incredible manoeuvrability - Responds quickly to inputs and turns better than most of your opponent's vehicles
-* Devastating firepower - Access to ADEN gunpods and AGM missiles at a low battle-rating
+* Devastating firepower - Access to ADEN gunpods and AGM missiles
 * Access to attacker spawn
 * Long endurance - High fuel and ammo count makes returning to base less frequent
 * Decent survivability - It has 2 pilots, can fly without a wing, or without one of the engines
 * Easy to land - Low stall speed and strong landing gear aids in critical touchdowns
 * Has reverse thrusters - Allows very short landings and can taxi in reverse